Fox Body Water Pump Replacement Guide

 So, if the pump either has any wobble in the shaft or coolant leaking out of the bottom weep hole, it is time for a new pump.
 If neither of these symptoms are exhibited, no worries, the pump is still good to go.

-In the event that the pump does need to replaced, what should you pick?
+In the event the pump does need to replaced which should you pick?
 There are many different choices out there, so let’s quickly examine the options.

 Fox Mustang Water Pump Replacement Options